briangonzalez/briangonzalez.org/source/_posts/more-work-with-fingers-less-work-with-brain.md

 <img src='your-speed.jpg' alt='Your Speed traffic sign' style="width: 200px;">

-Consider the “Your Speed” traffic sign, which embodies the [Evidence, Relevance, Consequences, and Action Feedback loop cycle](https://www.wired.com/2011/06/ff_feedbackloop/).
+Consider the “Your Speed” traffic sign, which embodies the Evidence, Relevance, Consequences, and Action Feedback loop cycle concept – outlined [here](https://www.wired.com/2011/06/ff_feedbackloop/).

 - The driver is immediately shown evidence that they’re speeding
 - It’s put into perspective by contrasting the speed limit